 POST OPERATIVE CARE

-- After the procedure patient may opt to stay in the hospital ward or hotel room with a private nurse for recuperation.
+- After the procedure the patient may opt to stay in the hospital ward or hotel room with a private nurse for recuperation.

 - Removal of drains usually by second or third day when the drainage decreases to an acceptable level.

 - Abdominal binder : Wear round the clock for about 3 months to provide support and to reshape the abdomen.

 - Medication: Analgesics (pain killers), Antibiotics and medications to reduce swelling and bruising.

 - Bruising and swelling : May last for about 2 weeks.

 - Return to exercise : Light exercise permitted at about 4 weeks: heavy exercise at about 3 months.